king-r-d/lab9-MapReduceAndSpark/README.md

 key, you may hit return to execute commands that you previously ran.

 Note too that there is a Unix help sheet on Canvas.
 It is named "UNIX Commands Quick List".
+Note too that we have provided a short linux tutorial.
+See Canvas and look for LinuxTutorial.mp4.

 1. Log in to the Hadoop cluster by using SSH to connect.
 ```